A smiling woman sits at her kitchen table and uses her phone to pay her bills online.

 1. Mobile bill pay: Some credit card issuers have mobile apps that you can use to pay your bill.
 All you need is the information for your payment account.

 2. Online bill pay: You can sign into your credit card account using your card issuer's website.
-Once you provide your bank account (or debit card) details, you can start to make your credit card payment online.
+Once you provide your bank account details, you can start to make your credit card payment online.

 What are the benefits of online credit card payments?